juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 ## Redis

-[Redis](https://redis.io) can be used as both metadata storage for JuiceFS and as data storage, but when using Redis as a data storage, it is recommended not to store large-scaled data.
+[Redis](https://redis.io) can be used as both metadata storage for JuiceFS and as data storage, but when using Redis as a data storage, it is recommended not to store large-scale data.

 The `--bucket` option format is `redis://<host>:<port>/<db>`.
 The value of `--access-key` option is username.
 The value of `--secret-key` option is password.
 For example: